Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: Solving the Generator equation

-Our solution $u$ is obtained by a fixed point procedure on the space of paracontrolled distribution and therefore it is well-known that it gives rise to a continuous flow $(u^T,f,\mathscr V)\mapsto\mathscr S_r(u^T,f,\mathscr V)$ (see~\cite{gip} for more details).
+Since the solution $u$ is obtained through a fixed point procedure on the space of paracontrolled distributions, it is well-known that it gives rise to a continuous flow $(u^T,f,\CV)\mapsto\mathscr S_r(u^T,f,\CV)$ (see~\cite{GIP15} for more details).

-Let $V$ be a smooth function and $\mathscr V=(V,\mathscr J^T(\partial_j V^i)\circ V^j)_j$ its enhancement.
-The algebraic expansion given by the equation~\eqref{eq:algebraic} implies that the term $\nabla u\cdot V$, defined by the Proposition~\ref{prop:reson}, coincides with the one defined in the classically and therefore the solution $u$ constructed by the fixed point procedure in this section coincides with the classical one by uniqueness.
+Let $V$ be a smooth function and $\CV=(V,\CJ^T(\partial_j V^i)\circ V^j)_j$ its enhancement.
+The algebraic expansion given by the equation~\eqref{eq:algebraic} implies that the term $\nabla u\cdot V$, defined in Proposition~\ref{prop:reson}, coincides with the usual product and, therefore, the solution $u$ constructed via the fixed point argument outlined above corresponds to the classical one by uniqueness.
 Therefore the relation

 is justified, where we recall that $\mathscr S_c$ is the flow of the equation